Facial nerve palsy due to birth trauma

 - Use of epidural anesthesia

-- Use of a medication to cause labor and stronger contractions
+- Use of a medicine to cause labor and stronger contractions

 Most of the time, these factors do not lead to facial nerve palsy or birth trauma.